sschellhoff/SFMLGameDevelopmentByExample/README.md

 $ cmake ..
 $ cmake --build .
 ```
-This will generate an executable file called **main** in the current dir.
+This will generate an executable file called **Simple-SFML-2D-Game** in the current dir.
 ### Windows
 coming soon....